fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 ## **Instructions**
 ### 1. Prepare an MQTT Broker.
 ---
-Prepare an MQTT broker of any choice, such as a fully managed one like AmazonMQ or build your own with Mosquito.
+Prepare an MQTT Broker of any choice, such as a fully managed one like AmazonMQ or build your own with Mosquito.

 <br/>